wzod/wzod_mastiff_installer/README.md

 ##Credits
 Thanks to Tyler Hudak/KoreLogic, Inc. for providing and sharing MASTIFF to aid with automating many aspects relating to static analysis.
 For more information regarding the MASTIFF project, go to https://git.korelogic.com/mastiff.git/ and the GitHub repo here https://github.com/KoreLogicSecurity/mastiff.

-Also big thanks to 4n6k for sharing 4n6k_volatility_installer.sh (see https://github.com/4n6k/4n6k_volatility_installer), which greatly simplifies the process of installaing Volatility along with the necessary dependencies.
+Also big thanks to 4n6k for sharing 4n6k_volatility_installer.sh (see https://github.com/4n6k/4n6k_volatility_installer), which greatly simplifies the process of installing Volatility along with the necessary dependencies.
 As stated, 4n6k's script was the catalyst for putting together this script for MASTIFF.